 - 1. An official coach, as defined by the state high school association, must do all spotting. - 2.
 If there is no spotter when required, the routine may not begin.
 If the spotter walks away when required, take a medium deduction and the coach will be warned that another infraction will disqualify all of his athletes on that event for that day.
 The spotting deduction will be taken from the event's final team score.
 If that individual is not affiliated with any team, then the deduction will be taken from the individual's score on that event. - 3.
 If, during the exercise, an incidental brush or touch occurs between the spotter and the gymnast, without interrupting or assisting in the skill, there is no deduction. - 4.
-A coach may not spot an athlete from a surface that is higher than the allowable competition surface.
+During an exercise if more than an incidental touch occurs to the gymnast without interrupting or assisting in the skill, the judge uses his discretion in awarding the skill with a 0.5 deduction. - A coach may not spot an athlete from a surface that is higher than the allowable competition surface.
 The head judge will not allow the athlete to compete if this rule is violated.